hoanla/hoanla.github.io/index.md

 <div class="profile-container">
   <div class="profile-text">
     <p>I am Hoan La, also known as Lana, a PhD candidate in Political Science at Texas Tech University.</p>
-    <p>My research lies at the intersection of International Relations, Gender and Politics, Public Administration, and Health.
-Broadly, I am interested in economic sanctions, armed conflicts, public opinion, gender, state capacity, governance, and health outcomes.
-One part of my agenda examines how female political representation, public opinion, and governance quality shape foreign policy outcomes, including decisions about war and peace.
-Another part focuses on how sanctions, conflicts, and administrative capacity influence public health, particularly women's health in developing countries, and how political will and state capacity moderate these effects.</p>
+    <p>My research lies at the intersection of International Relations, Gender and Politics, Public Administration, and Global Health.
+Broadly, I am interested in economic sanctions, armed conflicts, gender, governance, international laws and norms, public opinion, and health outcomes.
+One part of my agenda examines how female political representation, public opinion, and governance quality shape foreign policy decisions, including the use of sanctions, military force, and their termination.
+Another part focuses on how economic sanctions, armed conflict, and governance capacity affect health outcomes, with particular attention to women’s health in developing countries.
+A third line of inquiry focuses on how international laws and global gender norms shape state responses to international violations, patterns of foreign direct investment, and broader questions of human security. </p>

   </div>

   <div class="profile-photo">